paulabergman/intro-to-biostats-r/chapter1.md

 ## Making plots more fancy

 Plots are cooler with some colours in it.
 Title is a good way to tell people what the plot is about.
 One of R's best features is it wide range of colours, and easy wat of adjusting your plots to be exactly as you want.
+The basic colours, such as red and green can be gained by just typing 'red' or 'green'.
+To fin out more about colours in R, and their names, google colours in R and you are on your way to a super fancy plots!

 *** =hint
 Just add the title and colour options inside the plotting code, just like in the example.